ExeClim/Isca/docs/source/modules/topography.rst

 2 - Creating Custom Topography
 ------------------------------

 We provide python code that allows land files to be generated for a range of scenarios.
 This code is found in ``src/extra/python/isca/land_generator_fn.py``.
 Some tweaking of the code will be needed to suit the users requirements.
-The most useful feature of this code is interpolating high resolution data into the correct spectral grid size.

 Land Options
 ^^^^^^^^^^^^